 You can usually purchase sand spikes at local tackle shops, or you can make your own out of PVC pipe material.
 If you’re fishing for sharks or other large fish, it’s best to go with a quality sand spike like the Sea Striker 28″ spike.

 Buckets serve a few important purposes when surf fishing.
-They allow you to keep our live bait in a container that ensures anything won’t leak out into your tackle bag, but a bucket can also be used as a seat or for storing keeper fish in while you’re fishing.
-I always carry a 5-gallon bucket on any surf fishing trip and you can always find them at any bait shop.
+They allow you to keep our live bait in a container that ensures anything won’t leak out into your tackle bag, but a bucket can also be used as a seat or for storing keeper fish while you’re fishing.
+I always carry a 5-gallon bucket on any surf fishing trip, and you can always find them at any bait shop.

 A fishing backpack is light years better than a standard tackle box or bag when it comes to surf fishing.
-It allows you to tote all of your essential surf fishing gear while also freeing-up your hands.
+It allows you to tote all of your essential surf fishing gear while also freeing up your hands.

 I used a standard tackle box for many years in my surf fishing ventures.
 It’s necessary to have a waterproof tackle bag or box to store all of your gear items and fishing rigs in while you’re on the beach.

 Fishing pliers are a must-have item if you’re ever going to surf fish.
 Many of the fish you catch will have sharp teeth, which can be quite dangerous.
-A good pair that I use are the Rapala Salt Angler’s 8.5″ Pliers.
+A good pair that I use is the Rapala Salt Angler’s 8.5″ Pliers.

 If you’ve ever been surf fishing, you already know that it can be a messy business.
 Handling bloody baits and slimy fish calls for a good quality hand towel to wipe your hands clean.

 Regardless of your skin complexion, always have sun protection when surf fishing.
-Be sure to wear long-sleeves and a neck-gaiter, as well as a wide-brimmed hat.
-It’s crucial to bring sunscreen spray or lotion (get one here) on any surf fishing trip as there will be no shade along the sun-soaked beach.
+Be sure to wear long sleeves and a neck-gaiter, as well as a wide-brimmed hat.
+It’s crucial to bring sunscreen spray or lotion (get one here) on any surf fishing trip, as there will be no shade along the sun-soaked beach.